visitorapi/react-country-state-fields/README.md

 # Setup a VisitorAPI project

-The components require a VisitorAPI project as the API endpoint to detect your React application users’ IP locations.
+The components require a [VisitorAPI](https://www.visitorapi.com) project as the API endpoint to detect your React application users’ IP locations.
 Go to [VisitorAPI](https://www.visitorapi.com) to create a free plan or a paid-as-you-go plan, depending on the usage you expect.
 Once a project is created, you will see the project ID which will be needed to enable the auto-detecting feature of the field components.

+In the [VisitorAPI](https://www.visitorapi.com) project settings, you will also need to specify the domain names of your Reactjs application to authorise the API calls.
+VisitorAPI doesn't require any API key as an API designed for front-end use, instead, it uses the domain names to authorise the API calls so that it will be safe for you to call the APIs from the front-end.

 # Use the field components